aws-samples/shopfloor-connectivity/docs/adapters/opcda.md

 **Type**: String
-Possible values are “Subscription" or "Polling".
+Possible values are "Subscription" or "Polling".

 Default is "Subscription".